scoresvideos

 Evaluation of data quality techniques

-• assess various aspects of data quality
+• Data quality dimensions assess various aspects of data quality

 • Accuracy measures the extent to which data correctly represents reality (a customer's recorded age matches their actual age)

-• indicates the proportion of data that is present and not missing (all required fields in a form are filled out)
+• Completeness indicates the proportion of data that is present and not missing (all required fields in a form are filled out)

 • Consistency ensures data is free from contradictions and adheres to a defined format (all phone numbers follow the same structure)

-• refers to the freshness and availability of data when needed (real-time stock prices for investment decisions)
+• Timeliness refers to the freshness and availability of data when needed (real-time stock prices for investment decisions)

-• confirms that data conforms to defined business rules and constraints (email addresses contain an "@" symbol and a domain name)
+• Validity confirms that data conforms to defined business rules and constraints (email addresses contain an "@" symbol and a domain name)

 • Accuracy: Percentage of correct values (95% of addresses are verified as correct)